Eliminating cervical cancer

 - Lower back and/or pelvic pain

-Achieving elimination within our children's lifetime
+Achieving elimination within generations

 In 2020, the World Health Organization approved a strategy aimed at eliminating cervical cancer worldwide and within generations.